simonesilvestroni/m2m-website/_sound-design/ruff-trigger-playstation2-game.md

 ## Aftermath

-Once Playstos found a publisher (Natsume), the game completed its transition from a multi-platform ambitious project to something else.
-The audio was offloaded to a third party, therefore most of my contributions were relegated in the credits as "prototype sound designer".
+Once Playstos found a publisher (Natsume), the game completed its transition from a multi-platform ambitious project to something else and was [released in 2007](https://www.mobygames.com/game/34741/ruff-trigger-the-vanocore-conspiracy/).

 {: .detached .text-center .my-5 }
 ![Ruff Trigger's official packaging]({{ site.url }}/assets/images/playstos-ruff-trigger.jpg){: width='458' height='640' }